 Your decision to save lives by registering to be an organ and tissue donor is a generous one.
 You may have some questions about what it means and how the process works, so we’ve provided the top 10 facts about organ and tissue donation.
 Don’t see what you’re looking for here?
-Try our frequently asked questions.
+Contact us for more information.

 1. Your Life is Always First

 If you are taken to the hospital after an accident or injury, it is the hospital’s number one priority to save YOUR life.
 Your status as a donor is not even considered until every effort has been made to try to save your life and death has been declared.

 2. Everyone Has the Potential to be an Organ and Tissue Donor